 You don't know if you have to connect your device to update it?
 You received an automatic update and you don't know what it includes?
 Well, I'm here to tell you.

-- Garmin Virb Ultra 30 Update - Added many "pro" configuration options, similar to what GoPro offers in the Hero 5.
-Therefore, in terms of image quality, offering a lot of similarity to what GoPro offers.
+- Garmin Virb Ultra 30 Update - Added many "pro" configuration options, similar to what GoPro offers on the Hero 5.
+Therefore, in image quality aspect, offering a lot of similarity to what GoPro offers.

 - Garmin Vivosmart HR Plus upgrade - Improvement in step after step and heart rate graphs, along with other errors corrected.